Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Medications play a key role in controlling asthma.
-Some help reduce chronic inflammation.
+Medicines play a key role in controlling asthma.
+Some help control asthma symptoms and prevent flare-ups.
 Others are used to treat symptoms when they occur.
-This sheet will help you learn to use your medications the right way so you get the right kind of help.
-Always take your medications as prescribed.
-Know the names of your medications and how and when to use them.
+Always take your medicine as prescribed.
+Know the names of your medicines and how and when to use them.
 If you have any questions about your medicines, talk with your healthcare provider or pharmacist.

-Quick-relief (also called “rescue”) medications work by relaxing the muscles that tighten around the airways.
+Quick-relief (also called “rescue”) medicines work by relaxing the muscles around the airways.
 This helps ease symptoms such as coughing, wheezing, and shortness of breath.
-Keep your quick-relief inhaler with you at all times—even if you feel okay.
-Quick-relief medications:
+Keep your quick-relief inhaler with you at all times.
+Quick-relief medicines:

 Start to open the airways within a few minutes after you use them.